-- SCEP-(Default) Simple Certificate Enrollment Protocol.
-Specify the SCEP information.
-See Certificate Enrollment Object SCEP Options, on page 69. - Manual-Paste an obtained CA certificate in the CA Certificate box.
-You can also obtain a CA certificate by copying it from another device. - PKCS12 File-Import a PKCS12 file on a Firepower Threat Defense managed device that supports VPN connectivity.
+• CA Certificate-Paste CA certificate information in the box.
+You can also obtain a CA certificate by copying it from another device.

+You can leave this box empty if you choose to generate a CSR without the CA certificate.

+- PKCS12 File-Import a PKCS12 file on a Firepower Threat Defense managed device that supports VPN connectivity.
 A PKCS#12, or PFX, file holds a server certificate, intermediate certificates, and a private key in one encrypted file.
-Enter the Passphrase value for decryption. - Step 4 (Optional) Open the Certificate Parameters tab and specify the certificate contents.
-See Certificate Enrollment Object Certificate Parameters, on page 70.
+Enter the Passphrase value for decryption. - Skip Check for CA flag in basic constraints of the CA Certificate-